jssql1234/docs-sqlacc/docs/integration/e-commerce/woocommerce.md

          ![41](../../../static/img/integration/e-commerce/woo/41.png)

      2. Tick which orders key you want to post to sales credit note.
-If post is successful, the verify status should show “Success”.
+If post is successful, the verify status should show "Success".
 You can see a Sales credit Note has been created in Sales | Credit Note

          ![42](../../../static/img/integration/e-commerce/woo/42.png)